prividentity/PrivateIdentity-Oldd/Biometric-Acquisition.md

 #### What are the requirements for a fingerprint enrollment?

+Utilizing a browser-based camera (any computer, tablet or smartphone) to capture at least 10 images in the Private Identity app for enrollment.
+If any of the images are not suitable for training, a message is returned and the image is removed.
+The user must add more images until at least 10 images meeting the minimum quality standards have been provided.
+The user will also need to have been supplied a valid API key in order to have access to the software.

 [Demonstration for a Fingerprint Enrollment](youtube.com)

 #### What are the requirements for a fingerprint prediction?

+Once the user successfully enrolls in the system, they can verify their identity by predicting with their modality.
+The same process of scanning the finger using the webcam is used for prediction.
+Once sufficient images are captured, the software extracts the features from the images and sends it to the model for identifying the person.
+Then, the results will be displayed in the frontend identifying the user that the software has recognized.
+The user will also need to have been supplied a valid API key in order to have access to the software.

 [Demonstration for a Fingerprint Prediction](youtube.com)
 </br>